google-deepmind/open_spiel/docs/developer_guide.md

 ## Adding Game-Specific Functionality

-OpenSpiel focuses on maintaining a general API to an underlying suite of games, but sometimes it is convenient to work on specific games, or be able to pull out specific information about the state that may depend on the game.
+OpenSpiel focuses on maintaining a general API to an underlying suite of games, but sometimes it is convenient to work on specific games.
 In this section, we describe how to get (or set) game-specific information from/to the generic state objects, and how to expose these functions to python.

 Suppose, for example, we want to look at (or set) the private cards in a game of Leduc poker.
 We will use an example based on this